 To fix flow problems, use these tools and methods:

-Debug Button: Test flows step-by-step in Flow Builder to spot issues.
+Debug Button: Test flows step by step in Flow Builder to identify issues.

 Debug Logs: View detailed execution records for troubleshooting.